 It’s a device that locks away the file system (or hides it from us).
 It’s a device that only allows installation of sanitised apps through a regulated app store.
 It’s a device whose hardware can’t be upgraded or replaced and will be obsolete in a year or two.
 It’s a device that’s as much a general purpose computer as the Fisher Price toy I had when I was three.

 Yep.
 It’s a device that does what it says it does.
-It has a simple, consistent interface, makes phone calls, protects you (mostly) from the viruses which are constantly trying to pick your pocket, and has been made so small and convenient that most of the parts aren’t replaceable.
+It has a simple, consistent interface, makes phone calls, protects you (mostly) from viruses that are constantly trying to pick your pocket, and is so small and convenient that most of the parts aren’t replaceable.
 It’s not a “general purpose computer” because it’s a phone.

 Stop Blaming the Victim

-The article has a lot more examples but not one of them convinced me that the problem is that “kids can’t use computers”.
-In fact, if anything the sentiments expressed in the article are the problem.
-People shouldn’t need to learn to accommodate shitty design; the design needs to address what real people need to get done.
+The article has a lot more examples but not one of them convinced me that the problem is “kids can’t use computers”.
+If anything the sentiments in the article are the problem.
+People shouldn’t have to accommodate shitty design; the design should address what real people need to get done.

-It might sound like i’m jaded with the industry but I’m not.
-There seems to be a glimmer of realisation that perhaps usability and simplicity might actually make products more desirable.
-Hell, one company got to be among the most profitable in the world doing just that.
+It might sound like I’m jaded with the industry but I’m not.
+There seems to be a glimmer of realisation that usability and simplicity might actually make products more desirable.
+Hell, one company got to be the most profitable in the world doing just that.
 Vote with your wallet and and choose a platform where the user experience is the focus not an afterthought.

-In the meantime, let’s stop pretending that “computer literacy” is about your ability to fathom why there would be a mysterious hidden black switch on your black laptop that turns off the WiFi.
+In the meantime, let’s stop pretending that “computer literacy” is about fathoming why there’s a mysterious black switch on your black laptop that turns off the WiFi.